John McTernan (actor): Film

+Television

 Awards

 McTernan won the 'Best Lead Actor' award in 1982 and 1983 at the Logies for his role in Cop Shop.
 For his role in G.P., he was nominated for Logies as Best Actor in 1990 and Outstanding Actor in 1991, and went on to win the Outstanding Actor award in 1992.
 He has also won a Green Room Award in 1987 for Best Supporting Actor as Feste in Twelfth Night for the Melbourne Theatre Company.